AFM-SPM/TopoStats/docs/usage.md

 TopoStats will use some reasonable default parameters by default, but typically you will want to customise the parameters that are used.
 This is achieved using a [configuration](configuration) file.
 This is a [YAML](https://yaml.org) file that contains parameters for different settings.
-For convenience you can generate a sample configuration file in your current working directory using the `topostats create-config-file` sub-command.
+For convenience you can generate a sample configuration file in your current working directory using the `topostats create-config` sub-command.
 It takes a single argument, the name of the file to save the configuration to (e.g. `config.yaml` or `settings.yaml`), and it will write the current default configuration to that file.